Skidudeaa/Radiology-Right-Click/readme.txt

 ## Disclaimer

 For educational and research purposes only.
 Not a substitute for professional medical judgment.
 Users must verify all calculations.
 The developers and software are not responsible for clinical decisions or errors.
+Do NOT send PHI to third parties.